textX/Arpeggio/docs/grammars.md

   used in the grammar above).
 - **Not predicate** is specified by `!` operator (e.g. `!expression` - not
   used in the grammar above).
+- **Match actions** are special commands written within `{` and `}` braces after a rule (e.g. `some_rule{push, add}`).
+These commands will be executed after the rule has been matched.
+Each command can have arguments separated with the whitespace.
+If more than one command is specified, the commands must be separated by comma `,` delimiter.
+See below for the list of the provided actions.
+- **State match** expression is an expression preceded by an expected state specified within `[` and `]` braces (e.g. `[some_state]some_rule`).
+  These expressions can be matched only if the current state's name is the same as the specified in the match state expression.
+The current state can be changed with the match actions.
 - A special rule `EOF` will match end of input string.

+A set of basic **match actions** if provided:
+- **push** to push a matched token onto the stack.
+This action always succeeds.
+- **pop** to match against the token at the top of the stack corresponding to the rule and pop that token from the stack.
+If the matched token and the token at the top of the stack aren't the same, then the match will fail.
+- **pop_front** to match against the token at the bottom of the stack corresponding to the rule and remove that token from the stack.
+  If the matched token and the token at the bottom of the stack aren't the same, then the match will fail.
+This action can be used to implement FIFO (First In, First Out) rules.
+- **add** to add a matched token to the list of matched tokens corresponding to the rule.
+This action always succeeds and can be used, for example, to determine local variables.
+- **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action).
+If no token found, then the rule will fail to match.
+- **state push** to push a state onto the states stack (e.g. `state push my_state`).
+The name of the state if specified as an argument of the action.
+- **state pop** to pop the specified state (e.g. `state pop my_state`) or the last state (e.g. `state pop`) from the top of the states stack.
+  If the state is specified, and it doesn't match the state from the top of the states stack, then the match will fail.

 In the RHS a rule reference is a name of another rule.
 Parser will try to match another rule at that location.